sduzzx857/SuB-VFI/README.md

 ## Training

-1. Run the following commands for training 基于GMSF的行为模型:
+1. Run the following commands for training the behavior model based on GMSF:
     ```shell
     ./GMSF2D/train.sh [CKP] [DATA] [DEN] [NPT] [STEP]
     ## e.g.
     ./GMSF2D/train.sh GMSF2D/checkpoints/MICROTUBULE-low MICROTUBULE low 85 20000
     ```

-2. 修改cfgs/文件夹下.yaml config文件中的data_root为你自己保存数据的路径
+2. In the `.yaml` configuration files within the `cfgs/` folder, update the `data_root` parameter to the path where you save your data.

 3. Before training, please first prepare the optical flows (which are used for supervision).

     We need to install `cupy` first before flow generation: